wenjiewang20242024/gcs-snowflake-integration/README.md

-# GitHub CI/CD Pipeline with GCP and Snowflake Data Integration
+# Automated Workflow for GCP and Snowflake Data Integration